Michael-Pytel/Michael-Pytel/README.md

 </h1>

 ## 💫 About Me:
-:books: I am a Data Science student at the faculty of Mathematics and Information Systems at Warsaw Uniwersity of Technology <br><br>
+:books: I am a Data Science student at the faculty of Mathematics and Information Science at Warsaw Uniwersity of Technology <br><br>
 🔭 I’m currently working on projects for my Data Visualization Techniques and Advanced Object Oriented programming course<br><br>
 🌱 I’m currently learning Advanced Java Implementations, Algorithms and Data Structures and Data manipulation and analysis in R and Pandas<br><br>
 💬 Contact info: michael.pytel@proton.me<br>